xxfoundation/elixxir-docs/link_layer.md

-This document describes the Elixxir link layer which is the lowest level protocol in the Elixxir protocol stack and allows the Elixxir network components to communicate to one another.
+This document describes the Elixxir link layer which is the lowest level protocol in the Elixxir protocol stack and allows the Elixxir network components to communicate with one another.

 ## Introduction